-Finally, the network methodology reporting serves to provide transparency for the calculations provided in the NDP.
-The NDP FoS includes a methodology document to cover the end-to-end process which provides sufficient detail to allow stakeholders to understand sensitivities and extrapolate the NDP results.
+Finally, the NDP Methodology serves to provide transparency for the calculations provided in the NDP.
+The NDP Methodology covers the end-to-end process which provides sufficient detail to allow stakeholders to understand sensitivities and extrapolate the NDP results.

 Recommendations: